MIM Scholarship Foundation:

 Please help us support these students!

-Architecture students with a minimum 2.6 grade point average currently enrolled.
+Architecture, engineering, and construction management students with a minimum 2.6 grade point average currently enrolled.
 Applicant must be a United States citizen, a Michigan resident, a graduate of a Michigan high school, and have completed a minimum of three consecutive semesters.
 Applicants will not be disqualified on the basis of race, sex, color, age, marital status, or national or ethnic origin.